 Natsuko Mitsugi

-Pivot Tokyo - Co-founder of Pivot Tokyo, the hub for CxO and startups based in Tokyo, Japan.
+Co-founder of Pivot Tokyo, the hub for CxO and startups based in Tokyo, Japan.
 She is also a co-founder of early childhood education school, GKCors